danvalen1/Corona-Employment/README.md

 Data was cleaned and processed using the function outlined in `src/modules/cleaning.py` as well as in `notebooks/tjh/EDA.ipynb`

+We subsetted the data set to only heads of house hold who were employed as of April 2020 which ended up being `~3900 people`.
+For each of the 3900 indivudals `~70 features` were examined for their relative importance in determining job loss.
 ## Methodology

 Due to the nature of our business problem, we opted for Logisic Regression and focused on recall/sensitivity.
 We wanted to know the relative importance of features as well as the sign.
 Since a false negativie would mean ignoring someone who lost their job we optimized for recall.